drufball/yosai/_posts/2019-05-10-awakening.md

 Eizo took a step toward the tengu.
 "What's wrong?"

-"Jakucho has requested your presence immediately.
+__Jakucho has requested your presence immediately.
 One of our scouts saw a raiding party approaching through the woods.
-They appear to be Blades."
+They appear to be Blades.__

 <br />